 - Pour the evenly mixed batter into the mold, tap it a few times to knock out the large air bubbles.

 - Put it in a boiling steamer.
-Close the lid diagonally to leave a gap, steam on medium heat for 55 minutes, then turn off the heat and simmer for 5 minutes.
+Close the lid diagonally to leave a gap, steam on medium heat for 55 minutes, then turn off the heat and leave for for 5 minutes.

 - After steaming, use a knife to cut along the edge of the mold, pull out the baking paper and cut it into the size you like.